 - Direct spray to your landscape, not your sidewalk.

 You don’t have to drown in high water bills for the sake of a green lawn.
 Our experts can visit your home and show you how to get a green, beautiful lawn without the extra costs caused by overwatering.
-In addition to determining an irrigation schedule tailor made for your landscape, our experts will show you how to:
+In addition, our experts will:

 - Check your water meter for leaks.

 - Make recommendations on how to program the irrigation controller.

 - Inspect your rotor and sprayer heads for interference, alignment and damage.